thomasemptage/YT-DL-SCRIPT/README.md

 Instructions

 Clone the repo to a directory on your machine and enter a list of videos or channels into the input.txt file.
+Then run the download.sh file and it will generate directories for each channel, and name the videos accordingly.
+Once it has finished the entire list, it will run message.sh which will send a telegram message.
+Obviously this has been sanitised, so you will need to enter your own botID and chatID.